Ring-theoretic supplement of Data.Polynomial. #

 Instances For

-that contains the coefficients of p
+Given a polynomial p and a subring T that contains the coefficients of p,

-return the corresponding polynomial whose coefficients are in T
+return the corresponding polynomial whose coefficients are in T.

 Equations